-1) FEVER: Students with 100 degree Fahrenheit or above should not attend school.
+- FEVER: Students with a temperature of 100 degrees Fahrenheit or above should not attend school.
 Students must be fever-free for 24 hours without the aid of medication before they may return to school.

-2) CONJUNCTIVITIS/PINKEYE: Students with red, watery eyes accompanied by purulent drainage must remain at home until 3 doses of antibiotic eye drops have been administered and eyes are clear of purulent discharge.
+- CONJUNCTIVITIS/PINKEYE: Students with red, watery eyes, with or without purulent drainage, must remain at home until 3 doses of antibiotic eye drops have been administered and eyes are clear of purulent discharge.

-3) IMPETIGO: This condition is highly contagious and requires treatment.
-Unless under the care of a physician the student should not attend school.
+- IMPETIGO: This condition is highly contagious and requires treatment.
+Unless under the care of a health care provider, the student may not attend school.

-4) PEDICULUS HUMANUS CAPITUS/HEAD LICE: The school must be informed if your child has head lice.
-Treatment and removal of all eggs is required before returning to school.
-The student must be ""checked in" by the school nurse before returning to class.
+- HEAD LICE: The school must be informed if your child has head lice.
+Any live lice or nits within ¼" of the scalp must be treated.
+Treatment is required before returning to school.
+The student must be "checked in" by the school nurse before returning to class.

-6) VOMITING/DIARRHEA: If a student has vomited or had diarrhea during the night or just before school he/she should not attend.
-Students should remain at home until symptom free and able to tolerate regular food.
+- VOMITING/DIARRHEA: If a student has vomited or had diarrhea during the night or just before school, he/she should not attend.
+Students should remain at home until symptom-free and able to tolerate regular food.

-7) SORE THROAT: A sore throat may require medical attention to determine if a strep infection is present and an antibiotic needed.
+- SORE THROAT: A sore throat may require medical attention to determine if a strep infection is present and an antibiotic needed.
 If a throat culture is done, student should remain at home until results are known.
-If culture is positive, student may return to school after 24 hours of antibiotics if no fever is present.
+If culture is positive, student may return to school after 24 hours of antibiotics, if no fever is present.

-8) RASH: A student with a rash should be excluded until cause of rash has been determined.
-This may require a physician"s note for attendance.
+- RASH: A student with a rash may be excluded until the cause of the rash has been determined.
+A physician's note may be required for re-admission to school.

-10) RUNNY NOSE: If drainage is not clear and is profuse, the student should remain at home until symptoms improve.
+- RUNNY NOSE: If drainage is profuse and not clear, student should remain at home until symptoms improve.

-11) COUGH: A cough following a cold is not necessarily contagious and may be prolonged.
-If the cough is croup or productive, the student should remain at home until symptoms improve.
+- COUGH: A cough following a cold is not necessarily contagious and may be prolonged.
+If the cough is croup or is productive with non-clear discharge, student should remain at home until symptoms improve.

 A School District of Clayton policy states that any student too ill to attend the morning session should remain at home for the entire day.

-Please report any communicable diseases such as strep throat, chicken pox, etc. to the school nurse for the protection of students in school.
-If you have questions about your child"s attendance at school, contact your school nurse.
+Please report any communicable disease such as strep throat, chickenpox, etc., to the school nurse for the protection of the entire building.
+If you have any questions about your child’s attendance at school, contact your school nurse.